 We may earn revenue from the products available on this page and participate in affiliate programs.

-“Televisions are a necessary evil for interior designers,” says Christina Valencia, one half of the husband-and-wife studio Colossus Mfg.
+“Televisions are a necessary evil for interior designers,” says Christina Valencia, one half of the husband-and-wife-run studio Colossus Mfg.
 Most of their clients want to have one in their living space, but the practical place for it always seems to be right in the middle of the room.
 The result?
 When you’re not streaming or hosting Super Bowl Sunday, you’re left looking at a big black box.
 No matter how cool your media console or how chic your sectional, no amount of style can completely turn your head from the eyesore.
-Fortunately, this all-too-common dilemma has forced designers to get creative with temporarily disguising the tricky tech when it’s powered off, and surprisingly most of their solutions are easy to DIY.
-Here’s how to hide your TV, 17 different ways.
+Fortunately this all-too-common dilemma has forced designers to get creative with temporarily disguising the tricky tech when it’s powered off, and surprisingly most of their solutions are easy to DIY.
+Here’s how to hide your TV, 24 different ways.

 Make It Flush

-In her own home, designer Montana Labelle created a drywall niche for her TV to sit in and simply added swinging doors made out of MDF that are covered in the same Venetian plaster that Studio Apostolos applied to the walls.
+In her home, designer Montana Labelle created a drywall niche for her TV to sit in and simply added swinging doors made out of MDF that are covered in the same Venetian plaster that Studio Apostolos applied to the walls.
 The fronts are push-to-open with concealed Tectus hinges, so it nearly looks invisible.

 Camouflage It With Wallpaper

 The flush TV cabinet and wall in this Oakland Hills, California, home, designed by Medium Plenty, is swathed in Elworthy Studio’s Botanica print.
-Looking at the treatment is almost as thrilling as watching a murder mystery show: The artist created a series of poppy flowers by dipping an art blade into ink and making layered petals with one hand and spraying water onto the paper with her other hand.
+Looking at the treatment is almost as thrilling as watching a murder-mystery show: The artist created a series of poppy flowers by dipping an art blade into ink and making layered petals with one hand and spraying water onto the paper with her other hand.
 The ink and water interact differently each time, resulting in a fluid motif.

 Surround the Cabinet With Paneling

 If you think the seam in a TV cabinet looks too obvious, trick the eye by adding more linear elements to the walls around it.
-In this Dallas home, designers Hayley Cavagnolo and Alex Boudreau introduced a board-and-batten system to give the space character and distract you from the box over the fireplace.
+In this Dallas home, designers Hayley Cavagnolo and Alex Boudreau introduced a board-and-batten system to give the space character and distract from the box over the fireplace.

 Layer Artwork Over a Samsung Frame TV

 Brigette Muller, the creative behind the home decor account @hummusbird, openly admits that she doesn’t watch a lot of TV, so mounting her Frame in an unusual spot (it’s that one directly underneath the bookshelf!) seemed like a suitable enough position, especially when she is lying horizontal on her sofa.
 To really disguise it, though, she opted for an elaborate gold border (you can buy a similar-looking one on Amazon).
-That way, when she sets the screen saver to an oil painting and leans actual similar works against it, her living room feels more like an artist’s studio than it does a place for bingeing Succession.
+That way, when she sets the screen saver to an oil painting and leans actual similar works against it, her living room feels more like an artist’s studio than it does a place for bingeing Bridgerton.

 Pull Up the Big Screen